wacl-york/quant-scraper/README.md

 `conda env create -f environment.yml`

 This will create a `conda` environment called `QUANTscraper` and install all the dependencies.
+If it fails to install all dependencies then it should create an empty environment called `QUANTscraper`, which can be activated as below with the remaining dependencies installed as per the `Manual` instructions below.

 Use this environment by entering

 `conda activate QUANTscraper`